YelChristensen/typescript-eatout/README.md

 ### Todos:

-- Postcode validation on the search field
+- add postcode validation on the search field
+- add bars, pubs and takaways to the venue list
-- Google Maps API to plot venus on the map
+- add Google Maps API to plot venus on the map
-- Autocomplete address on the search field (also using Google Maps API)
+- add autocomplete address on the search field (also using Google Maps API)
-- Write tests
+- write tests